Welcome to the

 And harmonic low tone chants

-The pace naturally quickens, eyes dilated, adrenaline coursing, and something powerful rises from within
+The rhythm quickens, eyes dilate, adrenaline courses, and something powerful rises from within

 It’s the courage to face myself, be myself, be by myself if need be